NationalSecurityAgency/kmyth/tpm2/INSTALL.md

    Running *sudo make install* after this will install:
   * /usr/local/lib/libkmyth-logger.so
   * /uae/local/include/kmyth/kmyth_log.h
+   Note: As this option does not build the kmyth TPM utilities library, unit testing will not be possible (*make test* will fail).

-2. To build both kmyth shared libraries, but not the kmyth applications, run *make tpm-util-lib*.
+2. To build both kmyth shared libraries, but not the kmyth applications, run *make libs*.
 This will create:
   * ./lib/libkmyth-logger.so
   * ./lib/libkmyth-tpm.so
    Running *sudo make install* after this will install: